MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-exchange-mailbox-items-by-using-ews-in-exchange.md

 The server responds to the **UpdateItem** request with a [UpdateItemResponse](http://msdn.microsoft.com/library/023b79b4-c675-4669-9112-d85499ec4fc4%28Office.15%29.aspx) message that includes the a [ResponseCode](http://msdn.microsoft.com/en-us/library/aa580757%28v=exchg.150%29.aspx) value of **NoError**, which indicates that the item update was successful.

-To learn how to update a meeting or appointment item by using EWS, see [How to: Update appointments and meetings by using EWS in Exchange](how-to-update-appointments-and-meetings-by-using-ews-in-exchange.md).
+To learn how to update a meeting or appointment item by using EWS, see [Update appointments and meetings by using EWS in Exchange](how-to-update-appointments-and-meetings-by-using-ews-in-exchange.md).

 ## Delete an item by using the EWS Managed API
 <a name="bk_deleteewsma"> </a>